swirlai/swirl-search/docs/Tutorials.md

             return self.query_string
 ```

-Save the new QueryProcessor.
+* Save the new QueryProcessor.

-* If you created a new module, add it to `swirl/processors/__init__.py`
+* If you created a new module, add it to `swirl/processors/__init__.py`.
+This can be skipped if you added the new QueryProcessor to an existing module.
 ```
 from swirl.processors.my_processor import *
 ```

-This can be skipped if you added the new QueryProcessor to an existing module.

 * Add the new Processor to the appropriate `swirl.models` CHOICES block.

-For pre-query processing, add it to the `Search` object here:
+* For Pre-Query processing, add it to the `Search` object; this is required for security reasons:

 ```
     PRE_QUERY_PROCESSOR_CHOICES = [